 SARI are there for any victim of hate crime from the Avon and Somerset area.
 They have online resources, out of hour emergency service, casework services, training, education and more.

 Aid Box Community provides support, supplies and sanctuary to Bristol’s refugees and asylum seekers.

 The Dorset REC inform and educate regarding race and ethnic relations including raising awareness, challenging prejudice, informing minority ethnic individuals of their rights, and work with partner organisations to influence policy and combat racial discrimination and racial violence.

 The main aim of this society is to create a cultural, social and mutual support network for Devon and Cornwall’s increasingly large South Asian community.
 SAaS has a wide membership base of people who are drawn from countries surrounding the Indian sub-continent or are part of the Asian Diaspora.
-They provide social welfare, recreation alongside multicultural events for persons of South Asian descent resident in Devon and Cornwall.
+They provide social welfare, recreation alongside multicultural events.

-Gender Jam Northern Ireland is an organisation that seeks to support and advocate for young trans, non-binary, questioning, and intersex people in Northern Ireland.
-As an organisation Gender Jam supports and bring together young trans, non-binary, questioning, and intersex people together and create resources to help the community in Northern Ireland.
+Gender Jam supports and bring together young trans, non-binary, questioning, and intersex people together and create resources to help the community in Northern Ireland.
 GenderJam NI has an array of advice and services such as: housing, education, healthcare and other issues that affect the trans community in the region.
-To find out more visit the website.

 Volunteer group campaigning against racism, the hostile environment, detention and deportations.
 To find out more please visit the webite

 A home of Fugitive Black Study.
 Anti-colonial and healing education.
 They exist to radically imagine transformative worlds.